You know who the INFPs are. They are the most compassionate, empathetic, and peace-revering type among the 16 Myers-Briggs personalities.

 Can INFPs be evil?
 What does the dark side of INFPs look like?
 Unfortunately, INFP’s dark side starts within their critical beliefs which then amplifies to the real world.

-When pushed in a rut, destructive INFPs revenge with severity and without any remorse.
+When pushed into a rut, destructive INFPs revenge with severity and without any remorse.
 They become insensitive and indifferent about other people’s feelings.

 When my Dark Side as an INFP Emerges